DownArrows/dab/README.md

 and select the "script" option.
 If it whines about not having an URL, give it `http://example.org/`, it won't matter.
 On the redesign, also go in your account's settings, and in the "Privacy & Security" tab go on "App authorization".
 At the time of writing, this will redirect you to the old design.
-Once you got a client ID and a secret, put the account's username, its password, the client ID and the secret inside the configuration file.
+Once you got a client ID and a secret, put the account's user name, its password, the client ID and the secret inside the configuration file.

 ### Serving custom files